Wangshengwen/gitReporsitory/README.md

 # gitReporsitory
 learngit is nessary
-everyon need to study it
+everyone need to study it